Constitution and Bylaws

 d. keep a true account of receipts and disbursements,

 The books shall be open at all times to the inspection of the Governor and the Board of Assistants.
+A second signer will be authorized on the account.

 Upon receipt of the billing statement from the General Society, the Treasurer shall pay to the General Society, the per capita dues based on membership of the Iowa Society as of December 31 of the previous year, except that no dues shall be paid to the General Society for any member of the Iowa Society who has been excused from paying the annual dues on account of his or her being actively engaged in the armed forces of his or her country of allegiance.